top of page

 A romance/thriller from Pawel Pawlikowski.

-Emily Blunt's break-out film back in the day, this film explores the romantic relationship between two girls from different ends of the class spectrum, drawn together through secrets they share of their respective dysfunctional families.
+Emily Blunt's breakout film explores the romantic relationship between two girls from different ends of the class spectrum.
+They are drawn together through the secrets they share about their respective dysfunctional families.
+Highly recommended!

 Comments